CSC207-UofT/course-project-aarves/phase1/progress_report.md

 (used the crc cards and report from phase 0 for reference), and it can keep us all in check of fulfilling the clean architecture model.
 We are currently unsure about how to organize our serializer files(the Interface, AccountSerializer, ReviewSerializer), because it does not cleanly meet any of the actual layers of clean architecture without a violation.

 ## Design Patterns ##

-- Template Method Design Pattern:
+- Dependency Injection Design Pattern:

-  - Since RegisteredUser and GuestUser classes have a bunch of similarities between them, we decided to implement the Template Method Design Pattern to demonstrate Clean Architecture.
-The abstract class User contains a Template Method called Features and inside the Template Method are the variant and invariant steps.
-The invariant steps are the common methods between the two subclasses such as; addBookmark(), deleteBookmark(), viewBookmarks(), viewReviews() and they are implemented in the abstract class User.
-Whereas, the variant steps; getUsername(), getReviews(), addReview(), deleteReview() are left unimplemented in the abstract class User and are then implemented by RegisteredUser.
+To better demonstrate Clean Architecture, we added the Dependency Injection Design Pattern in InputController.java and InputGateway.java by following the Interface Injection method of design. i.e, we created an interface called AccountManagerDependency.java and then injected it in the two adapter classes.

 ## Use of Github Features ##